-Initially (Pre-Practicum and Practicum), students from both the School Counseling and Mental Health Counseling tracks will work in our state-of-the-art counseling clinic on the lower level of the Education building.
+Initially (Pre-Practicum and Practicum class), students from both the School Counseling and Mental Health Counseling tracks will work in our state-of-the-art counseling clinic on the lower level of the Education building (WellSpring Counseling).
 Students will be assigned a 4 hour weekly block of time to work in the clinic with several other students and a supervisor.
-The first six weeks of block time is devoted to reviewing and practicing core clinical relationship skills, clinic policies (including responding to client crises), the use of clinic technology and how to begin working with clients.
-Students are also doing some peer-counseling sessions during this time to become familiar with the counseling process and supervision.
+The first several weeks of block time is devoted to reviewing and practicing core clinical relationship skills, clinic policies (including responding to client crises), the use of clinic technology and how to begin working with clients.
+Students also do some peer-counseling sessions during this time to become familiar with the counseling process and supervision.
 Students begin seeing clients from the community usually in mid October.
 We work to help students from both tracks have a variety of clinical experiences that will support their growth as counseling generalists.
 All students are evaluated regularly by their team of supervisors.
-The Counseling Skills Evaluation Form (see Appendices) describes the core skills for Pre-Practicum and Practicum and is used for evaluation by the supervision team.
+The Counseling Skills Evaluation Form (see Appendices) describes the core skills for Pre-Practicum and Practicum and is used for formal evaluation of clinical students by the supervision team.
 Successfully completing the Practicum class allows a student to advance to Internship.
 You can locate the Clinic Handbook on the website for additional information about working in our clinic.

 Internship involves an off-site clinical placement that is consistent with each student's specialty program track and career goals.
 All students are expected to take a fall and spring semester of internship, and students may also chose to take internship in the summer.
 Students are responsible for identifying and applying for an internship (usually during the Practicum course), much like the application for a job.
 Faculty have a list of potential sites, but students may also suggest additional sites for faculty approval.
-The process of identifying and applying for internship sites is discussed in the Practicum course.
-Similar skills are also evaluated in the internship, but mainly by your site supervisor.
+The process of identifying and applying for internship sites is discussed in the Practicum course, and should not begin until you have had this discussion with your Practicum instructor.
+A similar set of clinical skills are evaluated formally during your internship, but mainly by your site supervisor.
 The forms for these evaluations are specific to your degree track (School or Mental Health) and are also in the Appendices to this handbook.
 Internship represents the capstone experience of the program and represents an opportunity to practice and refine both skills and a professional identity.